duncanspumpkin/MSP430-Enc28j60-Driver-and-Basic-Web-Client/README.txt

 Parts complete:

 1. Checked by simple reads and writes to enc28j60.
 See spi_test.c for example.
 2. Checked by sending ARP and recieving reply.
-Example to be added.
+See arp_test.c for example.
 3. Same as 2.
 4. Checked by sending and recieving Ping.
 Proper Example to be added.
 5. Checked by handshake with a server.
 Proper Example to be added.